Back

 Reverse the motion icons

 Text icons.
-To create the right impression, reverse message icons and other images imitating text lines.
+To create the right impression, reverse message icons and other images that imitate text lines.

 Text icons